Texas pipeline company charged in California oil spill - NewsBreak

 “Had the crew known there was an actual oil spill in the water, they would have shut down the pipeline immediately," the company said.

-The Associated Press .
+The Associated Press first reported last week that Amplify's leak detection system was not fully functional.
 At the time, the company declined to explain what that meant.

 Meanwhile, the U.S. Coast Guard said Wednesday that it was responding to a report of a sheen off the coast of Bolsa Chica State Beach but hadn't determined the source and planned to fly over the scene Thursday morning.